 It goes without saying that you should invest in quality equipment right from the get-go.
-The good news is that you don’t have to buy the most expensive camera out there as there are many high quality cameras with affordable prices.
+The good news is that you don’t have to buy the most expensive camera out there as there are many high-quality cameras at affordable prices.

-Aside from your equipment, don’t forget to invest in your education and learn about posing, lighting, and editing software.
+Besides your equipment, don’t forget to invest in your education and learn about shooting, lighting, and photo editing software.

 Market Your Business

-You’ll also want to make sure to have an online presence and actively participate on social media platforms that your target audience is on.
+You’ll also want to make sure to have an online presence and actively participate in the social media platforms where your target audience is on.

 Maintain Your Portfolio

-Once you start getting clients, it’s important to maintain your portfolio.
+Once you start getting clients, it’s important to create and maintain your photography portfolio.
 This will help you showcase your photography style to potential clients and show them what they can expect when they hire you.

 Tips and Tricks for a Successful Freelance Photography Business